NandithaDev/pill_detection/README.md

 ## Introduction

 This project aims to develop a real-time pill identification system using image detection technology.
-The system utilizes a pre-trained Keras model to analyze images captured from a camera interface and predict the name of the medicine pill with high accuracy.
-The user-friendly interface, developed using Tkinter, enhances accessibility and usability, making it suitable for various healthcare applications.
+The project involves training a Keras model, to analyze images captured from a camera interface and predict the name of the medicine pill with high accuracy.
+The user-friendly interface, developed using Tkinter, enhances accessibility and usability, making it a great help for elderly and visually impaired persons.

 ## Features

 - Real-time pill identification through camera input.
-- Integration of a pre-trained Keras model for accurate prediction.
+- Training Keras model for prediction.
 - User-friendly interface developed with Tkinter.
-- Ability to capture and predict single or continuous video frames.
 - Display of prediction results including the pill name and confidence score.
+-Storing the prescription of the medicine in a csv file, to display along with the medicine name afeter detection.

 ## Installation